 Secretary Break: Secretary makes any announcements pertinent to the meeting and proceeds with the 7th tradition.

 7th tradition: Meetings are self-supportive and rely on donations from members to pay for expenses such as rent.
-A basket is usually passed around to collect money.
+A basket is usually passed around to collect money, although it is not obligated to provide.

 Chips: Members receive coins to mark milestones such as 90 days or a year.